SEND Information Report

 - Workstations for children in a quieter and low stimulus area of the classroom.

-- Differentiated activities and resources/tests for SEND pupils.
+- Differentiated learning and resources/tests for SEND pupils

 - This is Me booklets shared with all staff who have direct teaching/support contact with a pupil.